 Actuarial value does not give other information about a plan that may be important to a particular person or affect their costs.
 It does not indicate how broad or narrow a plan's provider network is, the quality of the provider network, information about the plan's customer service and support, how broad or narrow the drug formulary is, or what the premium levels are.
+Lower metal tier plans, like bronze plans, often have lower premiums, but consumers may end up paying more in the form of cost sharing (deductibles, co-pays, and co-insurance).
 All of this information is important for consumers to consider when they choose a plan.